Imburse-Payments/imburse-payments.github.io/pages/guides/core-concepts.md

 Imburse uses Webhooks to provide you with near real-time notifications to your internal systems, such as when a payment is settled etc.

-## Transactions
+## Orders and Instructions
-A Transaction holds order and instruction details that allow Imburse to collect or payout money on your behalf.
+Orders and instructions hold the necessary details to allow Imburse to collect or payout money on your behalf.